Thomas Jefferson High School for Science and Technology: Demographics and exam controversy

-The admissions process and the demographics of the student body it produces, in particular the under-representation of black and Hispanic students relative to the school system overall, have been a source of controversy throughout the school's history.
+The admissions process and the demographics of the student body it produces, in particular the relative under-representation of black and Hispanic students, as well as attempts to diversify the student body, have been a source of controversy throughout the school's recent history.

+Affirmative action program

 After the school's early graduating classes included relatively few black and Hispanic students, FCPS created a race-based affirmative action program to admit more black and Hispanic students.
 The program was in effect for the admissions process for the graduating classes of 1997 through 2002; the county ended it because of legal challenges to similar programs.
 Following the end of this program, the share of black and Hispanic students at the school decreased from 9.4 percent in 1997–98 to 3.5 percent in 2003–04.
 Black and Hispanic students remained significantly under-represented at the school through the 2000s and 2010s.

+Department of Education complaint

 In 2012, a civil rights complaint against the school was filed with the U.S. Department of Education Office of Civil Rights by Coalition of the Silence, an advocacy group led by former county School Board member Tina Hone, and the Fairfax chapter of the NAACP, alleging that it discriminated against black, Hispanic, and disabled students.
 In response, the Office of Civil Rights, in September 2012, opened an investigation.

+2020 Admissions policy changes

 In 2020, the school board made a number of significant changes to the admissions process meant to increase the ratio of black and Hispanic students admitted.
-These included the elimination of the application fee; the increase of the number of admitted students from around 480 to 550; the elimination of an entrance exam; the allocation of seats to each middle school equal to 1.5% of their 8th grade student population; and the addition of "experience factors" including whether students are economically disadvantaged, English language learners, or special education students.
+These included the elimination of the $100 application fee; the increase of the number of admitted students from around 480 to 550; the elimination of an entrance exam; the allocation of seats to each middle school equal to 1.5% of their 8th grade student population; and the addition of "experience factors" including whether students are economically disadvantaged, English language learners, or special education students.
 Following these changes, the proportion of black and Hispanic students admitted increased from 4.52% to 18.36% while the proportion of Asian Americans decreased from 73.05% to 54.36%.
 The proportion of female students admitted also increased, from 41.80% to 46.00%, and to 55.45% the next year.

+Racial Composition of TJHSST Admissions, 2016-2026.